We may earn a commission when you buy through links in our articles. Learn more.

 The Horus Heresy series is famously twisty, so our guide to the Horus Heresy book order should help you pick your way through the maze.

-Blood Angels in the 40k timeline
+Blood Angels in Warhammer 40k

 In the Dark Millennium, the Blood Angels and their successors are at the forefront of the Emperor’s armies.
 They are ferocious warriors and skilled artisans, fighting in every major conflict, from the defence of Cadia to the Ork wars on Armageddon.
 Yet they have come within a hair’s breadth of extinction.